-- KiwiSaver: proposed legislation means we would apply the same penalty and interest rules to voluntary employer KiwiSaver contributions as apply to compulsory contributions. - Working for Families: there is a proposed legislation change to enable the In-Work Tax Credit component of Working for Families to continue to be paid in the first two weeks of a customer being out of work. - Child Support: proposed further changes include repealing the incremental penalty charged on child support amounts not paid on time, and simplifying child support penalty write-off rules. - Refundability of PIE tax: this is a proposed change to enable overpaid tax on Portfolio Investment Entity (PIE) investment income to be refunded as part of a customer's individual income tax assessment.
+- KiwiSaver: proposed legislation change means we would apply the same penalty and interest rules to voluntary employer KiwiSaver contributions as apply to compulsory contributions. - Student Loans: phone services have been updated for student loan customers, making it easier for overseas based borrowers to call us. - Working for Families: there is a proposed legislation change to enable the In-Work Tax Credit component of Working for Families to continue to be paid in the first two weeks of a customer being out of work. - Child Support: proposed further changes include repealing the incremental penalty charged on child support amounts not paid on time, and simplifying child support penalty write-off rules. - Refundability of PIE tax: this is a proposed change to enable overpaid tax on Portfolio Investment Entity (PIE) investment income to be refunded as part of a customer's individual income tax assessment.